 MiracleCord and Americord both use the exact same FDA approved, sterile cord blood collection bag manufactured by Pall Corporation.

-All other conditions being equal (gestation period, birth weight, delayed cord clamping and collecting doctor's skill level, to name a few), the amount of cord blood that can be collected using MiracleCord's StemCare® cord blood collection kit and Americord's collection kit will be identical.
+All other conditions being equal (gestation period, birth weight, delayed cord clamping and collecting doctor's skill level, etc.), the amount of cord blood that can be collected using MiracleCord's StemCare® cord blood collection kit and Americord's collection kit will be identical.

 Americord and Cord Blood 2.0 are registered trademarks of Americord Registry LLC.

-MiracleCord uses a proprietary method of processing cord tissue that saves all cell types, including mesenchymal, endothelial, epithelial, neuronal, hematopoietic and perivascular.
+MiracleCord employs a method of processing cord tissue that saves all cell types, including mesenchymal, endothelial, epithelial, neuronal, hematopoietic and perivascular.

-Our method of processing cord tissue mitigates the serious limitations of storing whole tissue and consistently yields recovery of high percentages of viable cells after cryopreservation.
+Our method of processing cord tissue consistently yields recovery of high percentages of viable cells after cryopreservation.

 Yes, however in order to achieve best results with cord blood banking, it is recommended that you ask your doctor/midwife to limit the delayed cord clamping to a maximum time of 60 seconds after birth.
 Learn more.